Mechanical Loading Recovery System

 This recovery system can handle all types of abrasives available on the market today, including heavy media such as aluminum oxide, steel shot, and steel grit.
-With media recovery capacity of over 3,300 lb per hour, this system is designed for maximizing operator productivity while simplifying room cleaning after blasting operations.

 HOW IT WORKS

 Abrasive residues must be loaded mechanically with a loader in a discharge hopper in order to be recovered by the system.
 The dirty media mix discharges through a mesh screen in order to capture large debris that could clog the system.

 Below the mesh screen, a first worm screw conveys the dirty media mix to the bucket elevator.
 However, unlike the traditional mechanical recovery system, the dirty media mix is then discharged into a second screw conveyor to reach the air wash separator mounted on a double blast pot assembly.

 This system does not require excavation – all components are located above-ground.
 However, it requires a higher ceiling clearance than other in-floor recovery systems.
 A ceiling clearance of 23 feet only allows the installation of a small 6.4 cu.ft. storage hopper, which is unproductive for that system because it would require cleaning up the floor each time the pot runs empty in order to refill it.